Purple Line (CTA): Connections

-During its weekday rush hour route, the Purple Line Express is one of only two 'L' lines to have transfers to every other line, the other being the Red Line.
-The Purple Line Express is also the only 'L' line to provide non-farecard transfers to every other line (the Red Line does not provide a non-farecard transfer to the Pink Line).
+The Purple Line Express, which operates only on weekdays during rush hours, is one of only two 'L' lines to offer transfers to every other line, the other being the Red Line.
+It is also the only 'L' line to provide non-farecard transfers to every other line (the Red Line does not provide a non-farecard transfer to the Pink Line).